wjgoarxiv/WHAM_plotter/README.md

 ### **(3) Plot your graphs**

-Finally, run the other Python3 files (`rcparams.py`, `plotprofile.py`, `plothisto.py`, `plotbsprofs.py`, `plotbsresult.py`) to plot the result graphs.
+Finally, run the other Python3 files (`plotprofile.py`, `plothisto.py`, `plotbsprofs.py`, `plotbsresult.py`) to plot the result graphs.
+Make sure to include `rcparams.py` in the same directory where those python3 scripts are located.
 Originally, `xmgrace`, which is the X-GUI-based plotting software, should be used to check these results.
 However, by running these Python3 files, the user can check the results instantaneously.

 ## **File lists**
 This repository contains the following files: